FAQ · Engineering Q&A

 The system seems counterintuitive primarily because reviewers trained on linear converter-class models expect that Pout scales transparently with Pin at a single boundary.
 VENDOR.Max operates inside three boundary frames with the six-layer calculation stack, where the same classical electrodynamics applies at each layer, in a form appropriate to that layer.

 At Contour A, the controlled Townsend pre-breakdown framework (used as a phenomenological reference, not a complete microscopic model) describes the structured carrier-density evolution inside the sealed switching unit under applied field, held in the pre-breakdown window by design.
-Energy is redistributed between the active resonant circuit and buffered storage at high frequency, with all energy originating from the boundary-supplied input chain (initial startup energy plus regulated secondary-winding feedback).
+The discharge regime modifies conductivity and field-coupling conditions; it is not modeled as an independent energy source.
+Energy is redistributed between the active resonant circuit and buffered storage at high frequency, with all energy remaining fully accounted through the established regime and its regulated internal redistribution chain at the complete device boundary.
 These are phase-redistribution events: reactive energy transfer within the established regime, fully accounted at the complete device boundary on all time scales.

 At the complete device boundary, the energy balance remains standard, with conservation closure Rboundary → 0 within measurement uncertainty.
 Once the correct boundary frame is selected and the correct formula applied to each layer, the apparent counterintuition disappears.

 What electrons actually do.
 Electrons in a conductor carry electric charge (q = N · e), momentum, mass, and quantum properties.
-They do not carry “energy” as a separable substance.
-The drift velocity of electrons in a conductor is on the order of millimeters per second; a lamp lights up effectively instantaneously after circuit closure — impossible to explain through “electron-borne energy transport”.
+They are not the principal carrier of macroscopic energy transfer — macroscopic energy transfer is field-mediated, not carried by electron motion.
+The drift velocity of electrons in a conductor is on the order of millimeters per second; a lamp lights up effectively instantaneously after circuit closure — impossible to explain through a “charge in motion = energy in motion” model.

 What actually carries energy — the Poynting vector.
 Within the standard Maxwell–Lorentz description, the carrier of electromagnetic energy is the electromagnetic field, not the electron.
 The energy flux is described by the Poynting vector:

 Energy flux propagates around the conductor (in the surrounding space and in dielectric elements), not inside the metal.
-This is the standard interpretation of classical electrodynamics presented in any Jackson- or Griffiths-level textbook.
+This is the standard interpretation of classical electrodynamics presented in standard graduate-level electrodynamics textbooks.
 Electrons in this picture act as a field-responsive carrier ensemble or boundary-condition medium — they respond to field changes via the Lorentz force F = qE and redistribute charge so as to enforce conductor boundary conditions.
 They are not “trucks” carrying energy.

 Energy as a conserved scalar accounting quantity.
 Energy is not a substance moving through the system.
 In the present engineering framework, energy is treated as a conserved scalar accounting quantity under system evolution.
 This is the principal verification tool in engineering and physics: if at the complete boundary Eout > Ein, then one of four conditions applies (model incomplete, measurement error, wrong boundary, or new physics claimed).
 All four require resolution before a claim can be considered engineering.